Indian Ocean Cruises: Your Extraordinary Tropical Voyage

 Visa and vaccination requirements vary by destination.
 Some countries like the Seychelles and Maldives offer visa-free entry or visa-on-arrival for U.S. citizens, while others like India and Mozambique may require advance visas.
 Yellow fever vaccination may be required when traveling from certain African countries.
 Your Extraordinary Adventures cruise advisor will provide comprehensive guidance on all entry requirements for your specific itinerary.

-Absolutely — and it’s one of the most extraordinary combinations in all of travel.
+Absolutely – and it’s one of the most extraordinary combinations in all of travel.
 Many East African Indian Ocean itineraries are perfectly positioned for pre- or post-cruise safari extensions in Kenya, Tanzania, or South Africa.
 Imagine witnessing the Great Migration on the Serengeti before boarding your ship in Zanzibar.
-Our advisors can coordinate every detail through our White Glove Service.
+Our advisors can coordinate every detail through our premium White Glove Service, which provides comprehensive journey management beyond the cruise itself for an additional fee.

 While Indian Ocean cruises tend to attract couples and experienced travelers, families with older children and teens who are curious about wildlife, culture, and adventure will find these voyages deeply rewarding.
 Activities like snorkeling with sea turtles, visiting giant tortoise sanctuaries, and exploring spice plantations offer unforgettable educational experiences.
 Your advisor can recommend the best cruise lines and itineraries for family travel in this region.

-Highlights include snorkeling and diving among pristine coral reefs in the Maldives and Seychelles, guided spice plantation tours in Zanzibar, exploring the UNESCO World Heritage Site of Stone Town, visiting giant tortoise reserves on Aldabra or Curieuse Island, tea plantation tours in Sri Lanka, and dhow sailing excursions along the East African coast.
+Highlights include snorkeling and diving among pristine coral reefs in the Maldives and Seychelles, guided spice plantation tours in Zanzibar, exploring the UNESCO World Heritage Site of Stone Town, visiting giant tortoise reserves on Curieuse Island, exploring the remote Aldabra Atoll (a highlight for expedition cruisers), tea plantation tours in Sri Lanka, and dhow sailing excursions along the East African coast.
 Many travelers also extend their journey with wildlife safaris in Kenya or Tanzania.

 Lightweight, breathable clothing is essential for the tropical climate.
 Bring reef-safe sunscreen, a quality snorkel set if you prefer your own, insect repellent for port visits, and modest clothing for visiting temples, mosques, and cultural sites.
 Comfortable walking shoes for excursions and elegant evening attire for onboard dining are also recommended.
 Your cruise advisor can provide a tailored packing list specific to your itinerary and ports of call.